 (V:\TEXTS -- and any sub-directories of it -- is where users will by default choose their corpus on your network; though they may of course look elsewhere in any other drives they control.)

 instructions folder=L:\English\WSmith instructions

 (when you run the software in a teaching session, you will put the instructions in that folder.)

-When a new user starts using WordSmith for the very first time, WordSmith will notice that it is running on a site-licence version and read the "network-read/write folder" information above.
+When a new user starts using WordSmith for the very first time, WordSmith will notice that it is running on a network-version and read the "network-read/write folder" information above.
 It will then try to automatically create the folder you have specified above (in theory you shouldn't need to do it yourself) and copy the various .ini and other settings files over from the folder on your server where the WordSmith program is, to that folder.
-Your life as an installer will be a lot easier if the drive and folder you specify is truly one your users can write to!
+Your life as a network installer will be a lot easier if the drive and folder you specify is truly one your users can write to!